WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Gravity Forms

-Gravity Forms also has some excellent pre-built form templates you can run with and make yours.
-But in terms of quantity, it cannot rival the likes of WPForms.
+Gravity Forms also has some excellent pre-built templates for making your own.
+But in terms of quantity, it cannot rival WPForms.

 With WPForms, they are readily available through your WPForms dashboard.